-Child's fifth birthday Parent can defer admission or child can attend part- time until the start of term in 1 September - 31 December January 2022 1 January - 31 March January 2022 OR April 2022 1 April - 31 August January 2022 OR April 2022 OR September 2022 by making a fresh application for a Year 1 place (June 2022) or making a fresh normal round application for Reception in 2022-23

-Delayed Admission

-Delayed admission is where a summer-born child puts off admission into a Reception class until the start of the September after the 5th birthday and not the September after the 4th birthday.
-This means admission would be out of the normal or chronological age group.
-A summer-born child is one whose birthday is between 1 April and 31 August.

-Parents of summer-born children can request that admission to Reception is delayed to the following academic year - the start of the next September term will be when the child reaches compulsory schooling age.
-We invite parents to visit the school so that we can explain the provision that is on offer to children in our Reception class, how it is tailored to meet the needs of the youngest children and how their needs will be met as they move through the school.
-This is an opportunity to discuss any concerns parents have about the child's readiness for school.
-Children in Reception and in an Early Years setting all receive the Early Years Foundation Stage curriculum which is largely play-based learning.

-As with any request for admission outside a child's normal age group, the admissions authority will have two decisions to make:

-- 1. it must first decide on the age group the child should be admitted to - 2. it then decides whether a place can be offered in that age group.

-It can be difficult to reach a decision about the appropriate age group for a child more than a year in advance of admission as it will not be easy to assess how the child will develop in that time.
-Therefore, it will be helpful for parents to provide as much information on the child as possible, particularly with any relevant professional social or medical evidence.

-The process for this school within the Devon County Council area is that the parent is encouraged to make an application for the child's normal age group at the usual time and make a request for delayed admission at the same time.
-This enables school admissions authorities to reach a decision on age group before the national offer day.
-If the request is agreed, the application can be withdrawn by the parent before a place is offered and the parent will then make a fresh application in the next normal admissions round.
-If the request is refused, it is for the parent to decide whether to continue with an application for the normal age group OR to withdraw from that process and make an in-year application for admission to Year One for the following September.
-It may be that the admissions authority for another school agrees to delayed admission there, in which case the parent may pursue that option.
+Provided a parent informs us that the place is to be deferred to the beginning of the spring or summer term, it will be held open until then.
+Places can be deferred beyond the start of the spring term or the summer term, depending on the child's birthdate.
+Please see the table below: Child's fifth birthday Parent can defer admission or child can attend part-time until the start of term in 1 September - 31 December 2021 January 2022 1 January - 31 March 2022 January 2022 OR April 2022 1 April - 31 August 2022 January 2022 OR April 2022 OR September 2022 by making a fresh application for a Year 1 place (June 2022) or making a fresh normal round application for Reception in 2022-23 Delayed Admission class until the start of t after the 4th birthday where a summer-born child delays admission into a Reception the September after the 5th birthday and not the September 7.
+This means admission would be out of the normal or p.
+A summer-born child is one whose birthday is between 1 to the following academ child reaches compulso we can explain the prov- is tailored to meet the n as they move through parents have about the n children can request that admission to Reception is delayed nic year - the start of the next September term will be when the ory schooling age.
+We invite parents to visit the school so that vision that is on offer to children in our Reception class, how it eeds of the youngest children and how their needs will be met the school.
+This is an opportunity to discuss any concerns child's readiness for school.
+Children in Reception and in an receive the Early Years Foundation Stage curriculum which is hing. authority will have two of 1. it must first dec admission outside a child's normal age group, the admissions decisions to make: ide on the age group the child should be admitted to whether a place can be offered in that age group. than a year in advance develop in that time. ch a decision about the appropriate age group for a child more of admission as it will not be easy to assess how the child will Therefore, it will be helpful for parents to provide as much I as possible, particularly with any relevant professional social encouraged to make ar and make a request for admissions authorities If the request is agreed, is offered and the par admissions round.
+If th continue with an appli process and make an i September.
+It may be nool within the Devon County Council area is that the parent is application for the child's normal age group at the usual time or delayed admission at the same time.
+This enables school to reach a decision on age group before the national offer day. the application can be withdrawn by the parent before a place rent will then make a fresh application in the next normal e request is refused, it is for the parent to decide whether to cation for the normal age group OR to withdraw from that n-year application for admission to Year One for the following that the admissions authority for another school agrees to e, in which case the parent may pursue that option.